espocrm/documentation/docs/development/custom-config-parameters.md

 * `internal` – never available for read, admin can write (useful for passwords, secrets; recommended to use the *password* field type) (as of v7.3);
 * `admin` – available only for admin (read and write);
 * `superAdmin` – available only for super-admin (read and write).

+The *readOnly* parameter disables the ability to change a parameter value for admin users.
+Useful for parameters that are supposed to be set either manually by writing into the config file or automatically by the application.

 ### 3. Metadata app > adminPanel